oroinc/documentation/backend/integrations/import-export/domain-model.rst

 **Description:**

-StepExecutionProxyContext is a wrapper of the Akeneo\\Bundle\\BatchBundle\\Entity\\StepExecution instance from AkeneoBatchBundle.
+StepExecutionProxyContext is a wrapper of the Oro\\Bundle\\BatchBundle\\Entity\\StepExecution instance from OroBatchBundle.

-**Akeneo\Bundle\BatchBundle\Entity\StepExecution**
+**Oro\Bundle\BatchBundle\Entity\StepExecution**

-The instance of this class can store the data of step execution, such as a number of records that were read/written, errors, exceptions, warnings, and an execution context (Akeneo\\Bundle\\BatchBundle\\Item\\ExecutionContext) as well as the abstract data generated during the execution.
+The instance of this class can store the data of step execution, such as a number of records that were read/written, errors, exceptions, warnings, and an execution context (Oro\\Bundle\\BatchBundle\\Item\\ExecutionContext) as well as the abstract data generated during the execution.

-As the import/export domain has its own terms, ContextInterface expands the Akeneo\\Bundle\\BatchBundle\\Entity\\StepExecution interface and separates its clients from OroBatchBundle.
+As the import/export domain has its own terms, ContextInterface expands the Oro\\Bundle\\BatchBundle\\Entity\\StepExecution interface and separates its clients from OroBatchBundle.

 Context Registry
 ^^^^^^^^^^^^^^^^